Implementing PCA

 ImportantQC Ordering Matters

 We filter samples first, then SNP missingness, then MAF.
-Why this order?
+This order is not arbitrary:

 1. Samples first: Removing low-quality samples changes allele frequencies and missingness calculations for SNPs